mkopylec/charon-spring-boot-starter/README.md

 ```

 ### Retrying
-By default there are maximum 3 tries to forward request.
-The next try is triggered when a non-HTTP error occurs.
+By default there is only one attempt to forward request.
-This means that the 4xx and 5xx responses from destination hosts will not trigger a next try.
 To change the maximum number of attempts set an appropriate configuration property:

 ```yaml
 charon.retrying.max-attempts: <number_of_tries>
 ```

+A next try is triggered when a non-HTTP error occurs.
+This means that the 4xx and 5xx responses from destination hosts will not trigger a next try.

 ### Load balancer
 The default load balancer randomly chooses a destination host from the available list.